 Criminal Background checks and program health and immunization requirements must be met prior to entering a health program.
-Please see current Program Handbook for deadlines and requirements.
+Please see current Program Handbook or program chair for deadlines and requirements.
+Students are also notified by email of the requirements once they are admitted to the program.

 The College expects each student to make satisfactory academic progress toward attaining an expressed educational objective.
 Satisfactory academic progress is measured in terms of both the number of courses completed and grades earned.
-The College considers the satisfactory grade for all courses to be a C or better.
+The College considers the satisfactory grade for all courses to be a "C" or better.